yiseul/www/md/faq.md

 # Frequently Asked Questions

-> This document is in development, can and will change, so we'd love your feedback.
+> This document is in development, can and will change.
+We'd love your feedback.
 > To become part of the conversation, ask questions or receive help, join our [Slack chat room](http://Slock.it:3000/).